-The growth of artificial intelligence and the Healthcare Internet of Things increases the attack surface exponentially.
+The growth of artificial intelligence, machine learning, algorithms and the Health Care Internet of Things increases the attack surface exponentially.
 This puts more pressure on organizations to protect the data from theft, as well as securing the integrity of the data so it is protected from manipulation.
-Also, since more people are dependent on digitally connected devices, healthcare organizations must ensure always-on availability.
+Also, since more people are dependent on digitally connected devices, health care organizations must ensure always-on availability.

 Duca suggests several steps organizations can take now to improve the security of health records so that patients and practitioners can feel safer in using and accessing artificial intelligence.
 These include:

 - Design your systems and devices with security from the outset, not as an add-on.

 - Ensure you are using modern solutions that rely on automation to fight machines with machines.